Geemba/baguette/README.md

 </h1>
 <h2 align="center">🥖🥖A freshly baked rust game engine 🥖🥖</h2></>

-<h4 align="center">note: this crate is being used for a game im working on, i will keep updating this engine as i need more content</h4>
+<h4 align="center">note: this crate is being used for a game i'm working on, i will keep updating this engine as more content will eventually be required </h4>

 ## Roadmap